shuchuhuang/870_Project/README.md

    git clone https://github.com/shuchuhuang/870_Project.git

 2. **Go to project folder**
+     ```bash
    cd yourprojectname

-3. **Create a virtual environment (optional but recommended)** It is a good practice to create a virtual environment to avoid dependency conflicts with other projects
+3. **Create a virtual environment (optional but recommended)**
+   <br>It is a good practice to create a virtual environment to avoid dependency conflicts with other projects

-4.**Install dependencies and set up envs**
+4. **Install dependencies and set up envs**
-5.**Run the project**
+5. **Run the project**
-It is a good practice to create a virtual environment to avoid dependency conflicts with other projects **
+   <br>It is a good practice to create a virtual environment to avoid dependency conflicts with other projects **

 ## Dataset
 This project uses the **TwitBot-20**, which can be obtained by contacting the dataset's author for authorization.